sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Determine if the current page is odd or even
+Short desc    : Determine if the current page is odd or even
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides an \ifoddpage conditional to determine if
+Descript     : The package provides an \ifoddpage conditional to determine if
              : the current page is odd or even.
 The macro \checkoddpage must
              : be used direct before to check the page number using a label.
              : Two compiler runs are therefore required to achieve correct